-How has GDPR affected businesses in the last 6 months?
+How have GDPR affected businesses in the last 6 months?

 Minor User Interaction Differences